-- We must reimburse you for our share of the costs of hospital care you have received since noon on the day after the date your first appeal was turned down by the Quality Improvement Organization.
-We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. - □ You must continue to pay your share of the costs and coverage limitations may apply.
+- We must reimburse you for the costs of hospital care you have received since noon on the day after the date your first appeal was turned down by the Quality Improvement Organization.
+We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. - Coverage limitations may apply.